 Reinforcers are powerful.
 More powerful than punishers (things that weaken behavior).
 Many behaviors are punished and reinforced at the same time.
 Reinforcers will win (almost always).

-And he’ll sell of everything thing he owns
+And he’ll sell

 Just to pay to play the game